TedHusted/awake/awake.md/awake.md

 “Hey, come in and close the door, Adrian.”

 Adrian settles into one of the chairs in front of Elena’s desk.
-He looks more comfortable in casual clothes.
+He looks more comfortable in business casual clothes.

 “I found the commit Brent mentioned during the Zoom meeting.”
 Adrian says.
-“I also found a presentation Brent created yesterday that walks through the code change to Ally in detail.
+“On the shared server, I also found a presentation Brent created yesterday that walks through the code change to Ally in detail.
 I’m reviewing it with the team in ten minutes, and I’ll let you know what we conclude.”

 “Does Emma or Ravi know yet?”